 Portrait of a squash star : Laura Massaro

-Getting the opportunity to photograph anyone who’s at the top of their game is something I can rarely pass up on.
+Getting the opportunity to photograph anyone who’s at the top of their game is something I can rarely pass upon.
 So when interior design specialists Whitespace Consultants offered me the chance to photograph a World Class Squash player I immediately said “hell yeah!”.

 From my point of view, I wanted to get some exciting sporting profiles shoots that could be used for a mixture of media applications.
-As with all high class athletes the timing was going to be extremely tight, we only had 1 hour to get everything done, then she’d be catching a flight to the US for a big tournament.
+As with all high class athletes, the timing was going to be extremely tight, we only had 1 hour to get everything done, then she’d be catching a flight to the US for a big tournament.
 So we had to capture the more creative profile shots (on a squash court) and the basic corporate greeting shots back at Whitespace HQ (about 5 minutes away).
 This was going to be very tough, I’d need to be organised.
-I wasn’t worried at all about the ‘grip and grin’ style corporate shots I’ve done enough of those in my time, but wanted to pull something special out of the profile shots on court.
+I wasn’t worried at all about the ‘grip and grin’ style corporate shots I’ve done enough of those in my time but wanted to pull something special out of the profile shots on the court.
 The heat was on.

 Top tips when approaching a job with a very tight time window.

 - Have a crystal clear plan in your mind of what you can realistically achieve within the allotted time scale.

 - Don’t push the envelope and don’t try something experimental – keep it simple.

 - Get the basic shot done and then if there’s time have a little play, but make sure you have the shot first.

 - Know your camera and lighting kit inside & out.
 Eat, sleep and breathe the buttons until they’re an extension of your arm.